Use case

 Fields

-Capture dates, totals, identifiers, names, addresses, line items, transactions, and other structured values.
+Capture dates, totals, identifiers, names, addresses, line items, transaction rows, balances, and other structured values across changing PDF layouts.

 Exports

-Route the results into spreadsheets, apps, or internal systems without starting from raw OCR text.
+Route the results into spreadsheets, finance workflows, apps, or internal systems without starting from raw OCR text.

 Frequently asked questions